SAIL-Initiatives/about/readme.md

 # Call to Action: Grassroots Initiatives Bridging Research and Real-World Impact in Gaza

 - Who are we?
-Instagram: https://www.instagram.com/sail.initiatives/
+Please follow us on [Instagram](https://www.instagram.com/sail.initiatives/)
 - Milestones to date: https://tinyurl.com/SAIL-initiatives (slide deck)

 ## About